 The interim consolidated financial statements included herein have been prepared by Wilhelmina International, Inc. ("Wilhelmina" or the "Company") and subsidiaries without audit, pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
 Although certain information and footnote disclosures normally included in the consolidated financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been condensed or omitted pursuant to those rules and regulations, all adjustments considered necessary in order to make the consolidated financial statements not misleading have been included.
-In the opinion of the Company's management, the accompanying interim unaudited consolidated financial statements reflect all adjustments, of a normal recurring nature, that are necessary for a fair presentation of the Company's consolidated financial position, results of operations and cash flows for such periods.
-It is recommended that these interim unaudited consolidated financial statements and the notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2012, as amended.
+In the opinion of the Company's management, the accompanying interim unaudited consolidated financial statements reflect all adjustments, of a normal recurring nature, that are necessary for a fair presentation of the Company's consolidated financial statements be read in conjunction with the consolidated financial statements and the notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2012, as amended.
 Results of operations for the interim periods are not necessarily indicative of results that may be expected for any other interim periods or the full fiscal year.